oslabs-beta/KUR8/README.md

 Once setup is complete run: `kubectl create -f infra/manifests/`

-If you want to open up Prometheus UI run: `kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090`
+If you want to connect Kur8 to Prometheus open up the port by: `kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090`

-Now open up `localhost:9090` in your browser

 You may also view the Prometheus tab in KUR8 `localhost:8080` to view and create your custom dashboard.